minerx-vip/doc/help/help_fee_en.md

 | 5                                 | $1.25/month |
 | 6+                                | $1.5/month  |

 #### Discounts

+> The machine count is calculated based on the total number of machines across all farms created under the current account.
+>
+> Machines from farms managed through authorization are not included.

 | Number of Machines | Discount |
 | ------------------ | -------- |